evanharmon/in-mono/headspace/aws/aws-exam-tips-route53.md

 - Outbound Resolver Endpoint: resolves TO VPC from on-premise
 - only External uses forwarding resolver rules
 - Resolver Rules decide whether to route to on-premise or to stay in VPC

+## Public Hosted Zones

+- NOT great for on-premise communication as bypasses VPN / DX

+## Privated Hosted Zones

+- good for on-premise to VPC via resolver endpoints